gpeterson406/GreenwoodBookHTML/06-correlationAndSimpleLinearRegression.md

 mean, is sensitive to outliers.
 Second, it is a dimension-less measure, meaning that it has no units attached to it.
-It is based on z-scores which have units of standard deviations of $x$ or $y$ so the original units of measurement are cancelled out going into this calculation.
+It is based on z-scores which have units of standard deviations of $x$ or $y$ so the original units of measurement are canceled out going into this calculation.
 This also means that changing the original units of measurement, say from Fahrenheit to Celsius or from miles to km for one or the other variable will have no impact on the correlation.
 Less obviously, the formula guarantees that ***r*** is between -1 and 1.
 It will